scrubbedha/Qubes_Drakvuf/README.md

 gpg:          There is no indication that the signature belongs to the owner.
 Primary key fingerprint: 5DE3 E050 9C47 EA3C F04A  42D3 4AEE 18F8 3AFD EB23

-## Unfortunately like previously the majority of these commits are signed via the Gtihub web interface
+## Unfortunately like previously the majority of these commits are signed via the Github web interface
 [user@untrusted-qubes-builder drakvuf]$ git log --show-signature commit d5db212dd58c230e757947c23c26263d8ffd3851 (HEAD -> main, origin/main, origin/HEAD)
 gpg: Signature made Sun Nov 19 16:42:09 2023 CST